 INFANTS CODE PRIORITY 360 OTHER MEDICAL CONDITIONS I Diseases or conditions with nutritional implications that are not included in any of the other medical conditions.
 The current condition, or treatment for the condition, MUST be severe enough to affect nutritional status.
 Including, but not limited to: juvenile rheumatoid arthritis (JRA), lupus erythematosus, cardiorespiratory diseases, heart disease, cystic fibrosis, Persistent Asthma (moderate or severe) requiring daily medication.
 Presence of medical condition(s) diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Specific medical condition; a description of how the disease, condition or treatment affects nutritional status and the name of the physician that is treating this condition in the participant's health record.
 High Risk: Diagnosed medical condition severe enough to compromise nutritional status.
-362 DEVELOPMENTAL, SENSORY OR MOTOR DELAYS INTERFERING WITH ABILITY TO EAT Developmental, sensory or motor delays include but are not limited to: minimal brain function, feeding problems due to developmental delays, birth injury, head trauma, brain damage, other disabilities.
+362 DEVELOPMENTAL, SENSORY OR MOTOR DELAYS INTERFERING WITH ABILITY TO EAT I Developmental, sensory or motor delays include but are not limited to: minimal brain function, feeding problems due to developmental delays, birth injury, head trauma, brain damage, other disabilities.
 Presence of developmental, sensory or motor delay diagnosed by a physician as self-reported by caregiver; or as reported or documented by a physician, or health professional acting under standing orders of a physician.
 Document: Specific condition/ description of delays and how these interfere with the ability to eat and the name of the physician that is treating this condition.
 High Risk: Developmental, sensory or motor delay interfering with ability to eat.

-INFANTS CODE PRIORITY 381 ORAL HEALTH 1 Diagnosis of oral health conditions diagnosed, documented, or reported by a physician, dentist, or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver. • Dental Caries • Periodontal Disease - Gingivitis or periodontitis • Tooth Loss - ineffectively replaced teeth or oral infections which impair the ability to ingest food in adequate quantity or quality.
+INFANTS CODE PRIORITY 381 ORAL HEALTH I Diagnosis of oral health conditions diagnosed, documented, or reported by a physician, dentist, or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
+Dental Caries Periodontal Disease - Gingivitis or periodontitis Tooth Loss - ineffectively replaced teeth or oral infections which impair the ability to ingest food in adequate quantity or quality.
 Document: Oral Health Condition and name of physician, dentist or someone working under a doctor's orders that is treating this condition in the participant's health record.
-382 FETAL ALCOHOL SYNDROME 1 Fetal Alcohol Syndrome (FAS) is based on the presence of retarded growth, a pattern of facial abnormalities and abnormalities of the central nervous system, including mental retardation.
-Presence of FAS diagnosed by a physician as self-reported by caregiver; or as reported or documented by a physician, or health professional acting under standing orders of a physician.
+382 FETAL ALCOHOL SPECTRUM DISORDERS I Fetal alcohol spectrum disorders (FASDs) are a group of conditions that can occur in a person whose mother consumed alcohol during pregnancy.
+FASDs is an overarching phrase that encompasses a range of possible diagnoses, including fetal alcohol syndrome (FAS), alcohol- related birth defects (ARBD), alcohol-related neurodevelopment disorder (ARNDD), and neurobehavioral disorder associated with prenatal alcohol exposure (ND-PAE).
+Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and name of physician treating the condition in the participant's health record.
-High Risk: Diagnosed fetal alcohol syndrome 383 NEONATAL ABSTINENCE SYNDROME (infants ≤ 6 months of age) I Neonatal Abstinence Syndrome (NAS) is a drug withdrawal syndrome that occurs among drug-exposed infants as a result of the mother's use of drugs during pregnancy.
+High Risk: Diagnosed fetal alcohol syndrome.
+383 NEONATAL ABSTINENCE SYNDROME (infants ≤ 6 months of age) I Neonatal Abstinence Syndrome (NAS) is a drug withdrawal syndrome that occurs among drug-exposed infants as a result of the mother's use of drugs during pregnancy.
 This condition must be present within the first 6 months of birth and diagnosed by a physician as self-reported by caregiver, or as reported or documented by a physician or a health professional working under a physician's orders.
 Document: Diagnosis and name of physician treating the condition in the participant's health record.
-High Risk: Diagnosed neonatal abstinence syndrome
+High Risk: Diagnosed neonatal abstinence syndrome.